Check out my custom vibration dampener

 It’s common for players to pick up a ball hopper to transport a large number of tennis balls to and from the court, rather than stashing them in their racquet bag or bringing an entirely separate bag.

-If this is you, it’s worth looking for a basket that has a lid, which you can close during transportation to avoid spilling the balls.
+If this is you, it’s worth looking for a basket with a lid that can be closed during transportation to prevent the balls from spilling.

 Feeding Balls to a Friend or Student

-Another excellent reason to purchase a ball hopper is for practicing with a friend or student – especially if it’s one of your children.
+Another excellent reason to purchase a ball hopper is to practice with a friend or student, especially if it’s one of your children.

-Feeding several balls to the same location for practicing the same shot is an excellent way to practice and develop a player’s skill.
+Feeding several balls to the same location to practice the same shot is an excellent way to develop a player’s skill.

-If you’re buying a ball hopper for this purpose, you’ll likely want to purchase one with handles that double as legs by folding underneath the basket when you’re ready to feed.
+If you’re buying one for this purpose, you’ll likely want to purchase one with handles that double as legs by folding underneath the basket when you’re ready to feed.

 Practicing Your Serve

-The serve is one of the most critical shots to learn, and one of the few that a player can practice independently.
-For that reason, I’m always encouraging players to take it upon themselves to practice it often, and a ball hopper is one of the best accessories to get the job done.
+The serve is one of the most critical shots to learn and one of the few that a player can practice independently.
+For that reason, I always encourage players to practice it often, and a ball hopper is one of the best accessories for the job.

-Although it’s possible to bring a handful of balls to the court for practicing your serve, it’s incredibly more efficient to carry 50, so you can get a sufficient number of repetitions under your belt.
+Although it’s possible to bring a handful of balls to the court to practice your serve, it’s incredibly more efficient to carry 50 so you can get adequate repetitions under your belt.

-For maximum convenience, you’ll want to find a ball hopper that has handles, which convert to legs when folded so that you can grab balls without having to bend down to pick them up.
+For maximum convenience, you’ll want to find a hopper with handles that convert to legs when folded so that you can grab balls without having to bend down to pick them up.

 Features to Consider

-Surprisingly, there are more than a few features that you can take into consideration when purchasing a ball hopper or basket.
+Surprisingly, there are more than a few features that you can consider when purchasing a ball hopper or basket.
 Here are some of the most important to keep in mind.

 Size or Capacity

-Most ball hoppers will range in capacity from 40-140 tennis balls, and the more they carry, the larger they’ll be.
-For most players, a ball hopper within the range of 50-75 ball is more than sufficient.
+Most ball hoppers have a capacity of 40-140 tennis balls, and the larger they are, the more balls they carry.
+For most players, one with a capacity of 50-75 balls is more than sufficient.

 There are two factors to consider here.
 First, if you want to take full advantage of a larger basket, you’ll have to buy more tennis balls, which can get expensive.
 Second, the more balls you carry, the more difficult it will be to transport the basket, and the more challenging it will be to use for picking up balls as it fills up.

-Size is also important to consider if children will be using the hopper to help since they’ll require a smaller hopper.
+Size is also important to consider if children will use the hopper to help since they’ll require a smaller hopper.

 Weight

-Hand in hand with size, the weight of a ball hopper is worth noting when you make a purchase.
-Although the weight of an empty basket might not seem like much, once you start adding tennis balls, it can add up.
+Hand in hand with size, weight is worth noting when you make a purchase.
+Although the weight of an empty basket might not seem like much, once you add tennis balls, it can add up.

 An average tennis ball weighs around 55-60 grams.
 With that in mind, here’s roughly how much weight balls will add on the low end: